Policy and guidance on the annual review of taught provision

 - consider potential strategic programme developments in light of annual module reviews, periodic programme review, PSRB reports, any relevant changes in PSRB accreditation or QAA subject benchmarking and how these are being addressed, the School learning and teaching enhancement report and School operational plans

 - ensure that recommendations for appropriate actions are followed up appropriately.

-3.1.2 In the case of jointly taught provision, the annual module and programme review processes should comply with the University's policy on teaching collaborations as described in the Quality Framework for Teaching Collaborations.
+3.1.2 In the case of jointly taught provision, the annual module and programme review processes should comply with the University's policy on teaching collaborations as described in the Collaborative Code of Practice for Global Partnerships.

 3.1.3 The effectiveness of collaborative arrangements such as articulation agreements with other institutions/organisations should be considered specifically as part of the annual programme quality enhancement report.

 3.2 Responsibilities and timing